-DOWNFLOW INSTALLATIONS
+UPFLOW INSTALLATIONS

-A DOWNFLOW INSTALLATION IS CERTIFIED FOR INSTALLATION ON A NON-COMBUSTIBLE FLOOR.
-USE THE SPECIAL BASE SPECIFIED ON THE FURNACE CLEARANCE LABEL.
-FAILURE TO INSTALL THE SPECIAL BASE MAY RESULT IN FIRE, PROPERTY DAMAGE, PERSONAL INJURY OR DEATH.
-THIS BASE IS AVAILABLE AS AN ACCESSORY.

-- Position the unit to minimize long runs of duct or runs of duct with many turns and elbows. - 2.
+- 1. Position the unit to minimize long runs of duct or runs of duct with many turns and elbows. - 2.
+For side return: Cut an opening in the side.
+The opening should be cut the full width and height of the knockouts on the unit.
+See Figure 6. - 3.
 If summer air conditioning is desired, position the indoor coil on the supply-air side of the unit.
-Ensure that no air can bypass this coil. - If installing on a combustible floor and not using an air conditioning plenum, install the special non-combustible floor base.
-See Table 1 and Figure 5. - Connect the furnace to the supply air plenum.
-See Figure 4.

-5. Connect the return air ducting to the return air opening at the top of the unit.
-Make the connection air tight to prevent the migration of toxic fumes and odors including carbon monoxide from migrating into the living space from an adjacent fuel-burning appliance.
+Ensure that no air can bypass the coil. - Connect the furnace to the supply air plenum.
+See Figure 7. - Connect the return air ducting to the return-air opening at the bottom and/or side of the unit.
+Make the connections air-tight to prevent the migration of toxic fumes and odors including carbon monoxide from migrating into the living space. - If a filter is installed near the furnace, be sure to have adequate space for installation and removal of the unit filter. - NOTE: Where the maximum airflow is 1800 CFM or more, BOTH sides or the bottom must be used for the return air.

-NOTE: In downflow configuration, side return air cut out is not permitted.
 Do not take return air from the back of the unit.

-If a filter is installed near the furnace, be sure to have adequate space for installation and removal of the unit filter.